 While endometriosis is most common in women of childbearing age and is frequently diagnosed in women who have not given birth, adenomyosis typically develops in women in their 40s and 50s who have had children.
-It is possible that adenomyosis may be present in younger women but not be detected as often.
+It is possible that adenomyosis may be present in younger women, but not detected as often.
 Endometriosis is estimated to occur in 7 percent of women of reproductive age in the U.S., while adenomyosis is found in about 25 percent.

 Read more details about endometriosis symptoms.

 The root causes of endometriosis and adenomyosis are unknown.
 Risk factors for endometriosis include genetic and immunologic factors.
 Risk factors for adenomyosis are different than those for endometriosis.
 Risk factors for adenomyosis include being middle-aged, having given birth, and having undergone invasive uterine surgery such as a cesarean section (C-section) or fibroid removal.

 Read more details about endometriosis causes and risk factors.

 Like endometriosis, adenomyosis symptoms may improve with hormonal treatment.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) such as Advil (Ibuprofen), and fibrinolysis inhibitors, such as Lysteda (Tranexamic acid), may be taken to ease pain and inflammation.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as Advil (Ibuprofen), and fibrinolysis inhibitors, such as Lysteda (Tranexamic acid), may be taken to ease pain, inflammation, and menstrual flow.